ola-goldin/stocks/README.md

 npm run start-nest:dev    (for server)

-open new terminal on angular-nest
+open new terminal on angular-nest folder

 ng serve